 - Length.
 Technically, a short film can be anything from a few seconds up to 45 minutes but film festivals want to cram in as many films as they can and this means the shorter the better.
 Ideally, try to aim for 15 pages or less in order to maximize the likelihood of your film being selected.
 Shorter films are also cheaper to produce and have a better chance of holding the audience’s attention as the longer the film; the better it has to be.

 - Engage your audience.
-If your sending your script out to be read, you’ll want to make sure that you’ve done enough to keep the reader engaged.
+If you’re sending your script out to be read, you’ll want to make sure that you’ve done enough to keep the reader engaged.
 Normally, writers are advised to do this within the first ten pages of a script, but when a short script may not even be this long, you need to do it right from the start, on page one.
-This is where the writer’s unique voice needs to shine of the page.
-Let your writing style and word choice create an entertaining read by evoking tone, atmosphere and the theme of the story.
+This is where the writer’s unique voice needs to shine on the page.
+Let your writing style and word choice create an entertaining read by evoking tone, atmosphere, and the theme of the story.